exsys/pafin-assignment/README.md

 }
 ```
 Authorization: None
+Returns the user id (UUID) and a JWT for future authorization.

 ### /users/:id
 Param:
-:id => represents the uuid of a user
+:id => represents the UUID of a user

 **GET** /
 Get a user for the given user id
 Body: None
 Authorization: JWT
+Returns basic information about the user.

 **PUT** /
 Update a user for the given user id